 How to Learn Backpacking at MountainBlazers.com

 Start by reading through our section Intro to Backpacking.
-Then read through the articles which most interests you in our Backpacking section.
+Then read through the articles which most interests you in our section Hiking w/ Jerry.
 And third, get out there in the wilderness.
 Hike, camp, and come back with stories.
 You even have the option to join us on an adventure!

-Trail hiking with backpacks over extended periods of time will lead to a high level of physical fitness.
+Trail hiking with backpacks over extended periods of time requires a high level of physical fitness.
 If it's your first hike, are you ready for that 2-day, 18-mile trip?
 It's great to be excited about backpacking, but you might want to consider an easy, short trail for your first adventure in the mountains.
 Learn more in our Introduction to Backpacking section.